acCyz/acCyz/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-This is my repository for some projects, notes.
+Here is aCcyz, currently a graduate student in the Department of Computer Science at Tongji University This is my repository for some projects and notes.

-I think the best way to learn is to build your own 'wheels', so
+I believe that the best way to learn is to build your own 'wheels', so

 Done：